 Starting her NOC career in 1976, Bunny Johns is a decorated paddler, Olympian, former NOC Instructor, and former NOC President.
 Bunny was instrumental in shaping the instruction of whitewater kayaking and canoeing, not only at NOC, but in the whitewater paddling community at large.
-Bunny Johns was inducted into the International Whitewater Hall of Fame in 2017 in recognition to her contributions to paddlesports and instruction.
+Bunny Johns was inducted into the International Whitewater Hall of Fame in 2017 in recognition of her contributions to paddlesports and instruction.

 Queen of the Nantahala

 “My claim to fame is “having taken more raft guests down the Nantahala River than anyone else in the known universe” (quote from Angus Morrison).
 I began working at NOC in 1972 after my junior year of high school, and have guided a few trips per year ever since.
 I think this makes 2019 the beginning of my 47th year on the river.
-NOC is the only full time job I have had to date!
+NOC is the only full-time job I have had to date!
 I’ve worked in nearly every Department here except maybe IT but I really love sharing the activities and in particular our river trips with the guests who come here to enjoy them!
 I have guided river trips on all the rivers where NOC operates or has operated to date.
-At least those in country and a few out of the country too.
+At least those in-country and a few out of the country too.
 I do believe I can claim to be the first official NOC female guide way back in 1972!
 NOC is my home and it is where I work and those lines blur quite a bit which is how I love and choose to live.”

 Chief Financial Officer

 “As a female executive team member, I have experienced tremendous support and respect from everyone here at NOC.
 In my role as CFO, I have seen that ideas and thoughts from all women in our community are encouraged, welcomed, debated respectfully, and championed.
 The management at NOC and our Board continue to be committed to developing and promoting women while also ensuring that every woman is always treated with dignity and respect.
 On a daily basis, I am surrounded with the most caring women, and men I have ever worked with.
-I truly feel that NOC treats all its staff more like family than employee.
+I truly feel that NOC treats all its staff more like family than employees.
 It’s been my pleasure to work with you all!”